sql-machine-learning/elasticdl/docs/designs/data_transform.md

 |  age:28;education_num:13  |        0          |

 We can't use SQL directly to do the same analysis work as above.

+#### Solution

+We can provide common tools to normalize the table schema.
+If the data is stored in Odps table, we can use [PyOdps](https://pyodps.readthedocs.io/en/latest/) + [UDF](https://www.alibabacloud.com/help/doc-detail/73359.htm) to complete the task.

+As the data source is ready, we can

 ### SQLFlow Syntax Extension